 Jenn Adelstein is a co-supervisor of the Explorers.
-Jenn, who holds an M.A. in Elementary Education and History from Hofstra University, is entering her fifth year at Coleman Country, where she has been a Pioneer counselor.
+Jenn, who holds an M.A. in Elementary Education and History from Hofstra University, is entering her seventh year at Coleman Country.
 She has been an elementary teacher for 20 years in the Seaford School District.
 Her children, Zachary and Ryan, are campers.

-Samara Rizzotti, supervisor of specialties, is currently marking her 18th year at camp.
+Samara Rizzotti, supervisor of specialties, is currently marking her 21st year at camp.
 Prior to taking on this role, she was athletics supervisor.
 A fourth grade inclusion teacher in Bayside, she has a B.A. from C.W.
 Post and a M.S. in Special Education from Long Island University.
-She is the new mother of prospective Pioneer-In-Training Aidan.
+She is the new mother of Pioneer Aidan.